Super02/Super02.github.io/README.md

 If you have any questions regarding this extension or other of my projects please join my [Discord server](http://discord.super02.me).

+Dnorhoj is the coolest person on the planet!

 © Copyright Super02 2018 - 2018